wang-henry/events-bot/README.md

 # events-bot
-Basic bot that keeps track of events, read the wiki for installation and commands.
+Basic bot that keeps track of events, read the wiki for installation and commands as well as upcoming features.